skxu/skxu.github.io/chapters/RuinsOfExile-01.md

 "Yeah, why?", replied Chris with a puzzled look.

-"As long as I can bypass the school firewall, I can remote control my PC at home, which means we can play this expansion right away.
+"As long as I can bypass the school firewall, I can remote control my PC at home, which means we can play this expansion right away."

 Realization quickly dawned on Chris's face.
 "Let's do it."